BBC Reporting Scotland: History

 During the 1970s and early 1980s, BBC Reporting Scotland used extracts from both commercial chart songs and library music for signature tunes, such as the Donna Summer cover of MacArthur Park, Jeff Wayne's Jubilation (also used by LWT's The Big Match) and Emerson, Lake & Palmer's version of Fanfare for the Common Man.

 Reporting Scotlands on-air look was most recently updated when a new revamped set was built in Studio C at BBC Scotland's Pacific Quay studios, reflecting the new look of the BBC's News at One, Six and Ten.
 It was first seen on screen on 12 June 2023.

 Between 2019 and 2024, BBC Reporting Scotland had been supplemented by a sister hour-long programme, The Nine, which aired each weeknight on the BBC Scotland channel.
 While Reporting Scotland continued to cover Scottish news, The Nines brief also included UK national and international news coverage from a Scottish perspective.
 The programme has been compared with the frequent calls to replace Reporting Scotland with a 'Scottish Six' version of the BBC News at Six.

 On 9 December 2024, BBC News Scotland announced two new titles which will join its news and current affairs portfolio from the New Year.
 Launched on 6 January 2025 was Reporting Scotland: News at Seven, the new-look 30 minute week-night news programme for the BBC Scotland channel replacing The Nine.
 It is presented by Laura Maciver and Amy Irons - sharing days throughout the week, while Martin Geissler fronts a new current affairs podcast series Scotcast in which began a week later on 13 January.

-On 30 January 2025, BBC Scotland announced that Sally Magnusson is to leave the programme after 27 years.
-She will continue to present until April and then work with the BBC as a freelance broadcaster.
-Magnusson's last programme was broadcast on the 4 April 2025.
-On 30 April 2025, BBC Scotland announced that Laura Goodwin will be appointed as the new lead presenter on Thursdays and Fridays beginning in May.
+On 30 January 2025, BBC Scotland announced that Sally Magnusson was to leave the programme after 27 years.
+She would continue to present until April and then work with the BBC as a freelance broadcaster.
+Magnusson's last programme was broadcast on 4 April.
+On 30 April, BBC Scotland announced that Laura Goodwin will be appointed as the new lead presenter on Thursdays and Fridays beginning in May.